 Have you read anything about this recently?
 It's been a bit of a trending topic, the notion that gardening can help with mental health.
-It harks back to that idea of getting out into nature reaps many positives benefits for not only your body but also your mind.
+It harks back to the idea of getting out into nature and reaps many positive benefits for not only your body but also your mind.

 Fancy trying mindfulness or meditation but not quite sure where to start?
 We spotted this handy list of the best mindfulness apps out there at the moment, so take a look and see if there are any that suit you.

 Whilst it can seem a bit counterintuitive to be practicing mindfulness via an app on a mobile phone (we're always being told we should be escaping technology in order to relax), we really think that for those new to the concept, an app is a great way of learning and developing your practice.